-- In the Budget Message, the Executive Director discusses his 2022 Budget Recommendations. - In the Strategic Plan, an update of the strategic plan is presented. - The Budget Message/Highlights section includes a statement of the District's operational goals and accomplishments and a narrative on major issues, policy, and program changes.
+- In the Transmittal Letter from the President and the Chairman of the Committee on Budget and Employment, major policies, initiatives, changes, and other significant features of the Final 2022 Budget are presented. - In the Strategic Plan, an update of the strategic plan is presented. - The Budget Message/Highlights section includes a statement of the District's operational goals and accomplishments and a narrative on major issues, policy, and program changes.
 It is in this section that broad policy, program objectives, and operational accomplishments are defined. - In the Financial Policies, Objectives, and Accomplishments section, an overview of the financial guidelines and accomplishments of the District is presented. - The Policy Development and the Budget Process section describes policy development and the total budget process.
-The detailed budget process is presented in 13 clearly stated steps with a flowchart of the budget cycle. - The Annual Appropriation Ordinance gives legal effect to the entire budget document as enacted into law by the Board of Commissioners under authority of the Illinois Compiled Statutes.
+The detailed budget process is presented in 13 clearly stated steps with a flowchart of the budget cycle. - The Report of Committee on Budget and Employment officially transmits and recommends for approval, the 2022 Budget, Annual Appropriation Ordinance, and tax levy ordinances to the Board of Commissioners of the Metropolitan Water Reclamation District of Greater Chicago. - The Annual Appropriation Ordinance gives legal effect to the entire budget document as enacted into law by the Board of Commissioners under authority of the Illinois Compiled Statutes.
 It includes an explanation of the crosshatch (#) and (AC) symbols used with some personnel positions within the budget, indicating changes to positions once vacated.

-Executive Director's Budget Message 1
+Transmittal Letter from the President and the Chairman of the Committee on Budget and Employment 1

 Strategic Plan 5

 Budget Message/Highlights 31

-Financial Policies, Objectives, and Accomplishments 42
+Financial Policies, Objectives, and Accomplishments 43

-Policy Development and the Budget Process 48
+Policy Development and the Budget Process 49

+Report of Committee on Budget and Employment 54

-Annual Appropriation Ordinance 53
+Annual Appropriation Ordinance 56

-Kari K. Steele President Barbara J. McGowan Vice President Marcelino Garcia Chairman Of Finance Cameron Davis Kimberly Du Buclet Josina Morita Eira L. Corral Sepúlveda Debra Shore Mariyana Spyropoulos
+BOARD OF COMMISSIONERS Kari K. Steele President Barbara J. McGowan Vice President Marcelino Garcia Chairman Of Finance Cameron Davis Kimberly Du Buclet Josina Morita Eira L. Corral Sepúlveda Mariyana Spyropoulos